Cannon Beach Birdwatching Walking Tour

 Ecola Creek Estuary

 Walk north from Haystack Rock along the beach to Ecola Creek, remembering to scan the skies and tree snags along the shoreline for Bald Eagles.
 The north shore at the mouth of the creek is a popular spot for Western Gulls year round, and you might find groups of Brown Pelicans lingering there during summer and fall.
 If you’re fortunate, you may also catch shorebirds like Sanderlings or Whimbrels scurrying along the water’s edge and seasonal visits from other gulls.

 Cannon Beach Nature Trail

 Follow the trail up from the beach, then walk the bark trail along the north side of the schoolyard adjacent to Ecola Creek, then cross the road and look for the Cannon Beach Nature Trail across from NeCus Park.
 In this section of Ecola Creek, you’ll often discover busy waterfowl like Common Mergansers with their distinctively long, narrow bodies perfect for diving; Northern Shovelers with their broad, flat bills; and diving black and white Buffleheads in winter and spring.
 Watch along the shores for chattering blue and white Belted Kingfishers and lanky Great Blue Herons fishing for their next snack.
-You may also discover Western Grebes, Hooded Mergansers, and Great Egrets in the good seasons.
+In the good seasons, you may also discover Western Grebes, Hooded Mergansers, and Great Egrets.
 As the trail gets more wooded, listen for the songs of woodland birds like Song Sparrows and Black-Capped Chickadees.